-- 2.4.
+- 2.3.
+Looking to the future, population growth is expected to remain high, with a projected increase of 15% between 2016 and 2036 (about 620,000 additional residents)?
+This compares with population growth of around 10% across England over the same period.
+Some parts of the area will experience especially rapid population growth over the next 20 years but overall growth is projected to be higher than the England average in all four of SELEP's economic partnership areas.
+The 2016-36 period is expected to see moderate growth in the working age population (of around 6% across the SELEP area), much of our overall population growth will be accounted for by older age groups. - 2.4.
 This has clear implications for the future pace of housing delivery.
-In the South East LEP, significant progress has been made (with, for example, housing completions reaching 12,300 in 2017/18)3.
-But demand for housing will exceed the current rate of delivery: in Essex, Thurrock and Southend alone, there is a need for around 179,000 new homes between 2016 and 20364, and in parts of the SELEP area, the ratio of median house prices to median earnings is among the highest in the country5. - 2.5.
+In the South East LEP, significant progress has been made (for example, housing completions reaching 12,300 in 2017/18).
+But demand for housing will exceed the current rate of delivery: in Essex, Thurrock and Southend alone, there is a need for around 179,000 new homes between 2016 and 2036, and in parts of the SELEP area, the ratio of median house prices to median earnings is among the highest in the country. - 2.5.
 The scale of the growth agenda also has implications for the South East's long term sustainability.
-In particular, the quality and energy efficiency of new development will be vital, and the SELEP area will play a major role in delivering A Green Future, the Government's 25 year plan to improve the environment.
+In particular, the quality and energy efficiency of new development will be vital, and the SELEP area will play a major role in delivering 'A Green Future', the Government's 25 year plan to improve the environment.